Andchris/SparkCasualEngine/README.md

 ## Lua Implementation
 The actual game code is actually stored in cubebin files and the  executable is the engine itself.
-Cubebin files are in theory just lua scripts but encrypted , yet they are still pretty readable , which helps a lot in decompiling the actual game.
+Cubebin files are in theory just lua scripts but encrypted , yet they are still pretty readable , which helps a lot in decompiling the games.